crp2a/DosiVox/README.md

 DosiVox is provided under the terms and conditions of the DosiVox Software License (GNU GPL3).

 Neither the authors of this software system, nor their employing institutes, nor the agencies providing financial support for this work make any representation or warranty, express or implied, regarding this software system or assume any liability for its use.
-Please see the license in the file DosiVox_Software_Licence and URL above for the full disclaimer and the limitation of liability.
+Please see the [LICENSE](LICENSE) file for the full disclaimer and the limitation of liability.

 By using, copying, modifying or distributing the software (or any work based on the software) you agree to acknowledge its use in resulting acceptance of all terms of the DosiVox Software license.

+1. Institut de Recherche sur les ArchéoMATériaux - Centre de Recherche en Physique Appliquée à l'Archéologie <http://www.iramat-crp2a.cnrs.fr>
+2. Centre d'Etudes Nucléaires de Bordeaux Gradignan <http://www.cenbg.in2p3.fr>